nandacruz/Recriando-a-landing-page-do-Instagram/README.md

-# Recriando a landing page do Instagram
+# Recriando a pagina inicial do Instagram
 Projeto realizado durante os estudos no curso da Digital Innovation One.